McChubby/Android-multiple-install-Octodroid-/README.md

 ## Bonus

-On each installation run (option 2,1) a log.txt is created which is presentated after installation.
+On each installation run (option 2,1) a log.txt is created which is presented after installation.

 Read the instructions presented by ```install.py```.